rosedu/techblog/.github/PULL_REQUEST_TEMPLATE/30-style-improvement.md

 ---
 name: Blog style improvements
-about: Use this PR template to propose changes to the look of the blog webstie (eg. CSS theme)
+about: Use this PR template to propose changes to the style of the blog
 labels: 'pr:style'

 ---